The Best Jamaican Jerk Chicken

 For the chicken:

-- 1 whole skin-on chicken, butchered into quarters
+- One 3–4-lb. whole chicken, butchered into quarters

 - Pimento branches and pimento leaves, if using grill method

 - Lime wedges and Scotch bonnet hot sauce, for serving